pololu/pololu-tic-software/README.md

 ## Installation

-Installers for will be available for download from the [Tic Stepper Motor Controller User's Guide](http://www.pololu.com/docs/0J67).
+Installers will be available for download from the [Tic Stepper Motor Controller User's Guide](http://www.pololu.com/docs/0J67).

 See [BUILDING.md](BUILDING.md) for information about how to compile the code